Cornish Rex Cat Health Issues & Prevention

 Cornish Rexs are predisposed to several health conditions including HCM, luxating patella, hyperthyroidism.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 5-10 lbs and lifespan of 11-15 yrs, the Cornish Rex requires thoughtful care tailored to their specific breed characteristics.
+Plan for 5-10 lbs of dog and 11-15 yrs of life with a Cornish Rex — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 Choosing a Cornish Rex means preparing for a 11-15 yrs companionship with a cat whose high nature and short coat define the rhythm of daily care.

 Genetic Screening